A halal mortgage?

 Join the waiting list for home finance.

 By registering a Pfida account, we’ll automatically add you to the public waiting list for home finance.
-The current estimated waiting time for home finance is 5 years, with an initial equity contribution (deposit) from you.
-We recommend 20% to all our customers, but we do accept 15% as your initial equity contribution.
+You could be eligible for finance in as little as a year with a recommended 20% initial equity contribution from you.

 Your wait time is dependent on a number of factors, such as how much deposit you have, how much finance you need and your affordability.
 You can tell us this information by completing the finance requirements form after registering your account.